kkapre/Deep-Learning-EEG/README.md

 To run locally, Git-LFS must be downloaded and installed before cloning.

-For installation instructions on see https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/installing-git-large-file-storage
+For installation instructions see https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/installing-git-large-file-storage

 On Linux you can also do